Reusability and Transferability of Macro Actions for Reinforcement Learning: Validation of the Proposed Workflow

-In this section, we provide two examples to explain the \textit{embedding effect} and the \textit{evaluation effect} of the generated macros.
-We first employ the \vizdoom{} environment ``\dense{}'' to discuss the benefits of our generated macros in terms of the \textit{embedding effect} by comparing the macros generated by Algorithm~\ref{alg:genetic_algorithm} with the action repeat macro, in which the same primitive actions are repeatedly executed.
-We employ the proposed macro generation stage to construct the best macro $\dismacro{\denseabbr{}}$ for ``\dense{}''.
-Then, in order to construct action repeat macro $\dismacro{\methodrepeat{}}$, we evaluate all possible action repeat macros with the same length equal to $\dismacro{\denseabbr{}}$ for 10M timesteps.
+\paragraph{Validation 2: The embedding effect of the derived macros.}~In our second validation, we employ ``\dense{}'' from \vizdoom{} to explore and discuss the benefits of our derived macros in terms of the \textit{embedding effect} by comparing the macros derived by Algorithm~\ref{alg:genetic_algorithm} with the action repeat macro, in which the same primitive actions are repeatedly executed.
+To this end, we first use the proposed macro generation stage to construct the best macro $\dismacro{\denseabbr{}}$ for ``\dense{}''.
+Then, in order to construct a proper action repeat macro $\dismacro{\methodrepeat{}}$, we evaluate all possible action repeat macros with the same length equal to $\dismacro{\denseabbr{}}$ for 10M timesteps.
 The macro with the highest evaluation score is then selected as $\dismacro{\methodrepeat{}}$.
 The final constructed $\dismacro{\denseabbr{}}$ and $\dismacro{\methodrepeat{}}$ are (\texttt{MOVE\_FORWARD}, \texttt{MOVE\_FORWARD}, \texttt{TURN\_RIGHT}) and (\texttt{MOVE\_FORWARD}, \texttt{MOVE\_FORWARD}, \texttt{MOVE\_FORWARD}), respectively.
-We plot the learning curves of our macros over generations in Fig.~\ref{fig:learning_curves:generation:dense}, and compare the learning curve of ``\curiosity{}+$\dismacro{\denseabbr{}}$'' against that of ``\curiosity{}+$\dismacro{\methodrepeat{}}$'' in Fig.~\ref{fig:learning_curves:macro_example:dense}.
+To visualize the impacts of them, we plot and compare the learning curve of ``\curiosity{}+$\dismacro{\denseabbr{}}$'' against that of ``\curiosity{}+$\dismacro{\methodrepeat{}}$'' in Fig.~\ref{fig:learning_curves:macro_example:dense}.
 Fig.~\ref{fig:learning_curves:macro_example:dense} further includes a curve for the vanilla ``\curiosity{}'' for the purpose of comparison.
-It is observed that the curve of ``\curiosity{}+$\dismacro{\methodrepeat{}}$'' is worse than those of ``\curiosity{}'' and ``\curiosity{}+$\dismacro{\denseabbr{}}$'' in the early stage of the training phase.
+It is observed that the curve of ``\curiosity{}+$\dismacro{\methodrepeat{}}$'' is worse than the curves of ``\curiosity{}'' and ``\curiosity{}+$\dismacro{\denseabbr{}}$'' in the early stage of the training phase.
 This observation provides two insights.
 First, although both $\dismacro{\denseabbr{}}$ and $\dismacro{\methodrepeat{}}$ allow the RL agents to bypass intermediate states by performing consecutive actions, $\dismacro{\methodrepeat{}}$ does not lead to immediate positive impacts when compared with the vanilla ``\curiosity{}''.
-This suggests that not all macro generation methods are able to construct a macro that benefits equally from the \textit{embedding effect}.
-Second, $\dismacro{\denseabbr{}}$ enables the agent to perform better than the vanilla ``\curiosity{}'', indicating that the macro generated by our macro generation stage does provide positive impact when the agent is allowed to bypass intermediate states during the training phase of it.
+This suggests that not all macro generation methods are able to construct a macro action that benefits equally from the \textit{embedding effect}.
+Second, it is observed that $\dismacro{\denseabbr{}}$ enables the agent to perform better than the vanilla ``\curiosity{}'', indicating that the macro action derived by our macro generation stage does provide positive impact when the agent is allowed to bypass intermediate states during the training phase of it.